Vito Mannone: 2015–2017

 On 26 December 2015, Mannone started ahead of Pantilimon in a 4–1 defeat at Manchester City.
-He retained his place in the following match, a 0–1 home defeat to Liverpool, and was praised by manager Sam Allardyce after the game.
+He retained his place in the following match, a 1–0 home defeat to Liverpool, and was praised by manager Sam Allardyce after the game.
 After Pantilimon was transferred to Watford in January 2016, Mannone remained first choice over Jordan Pickford for the rest of the season, as Sunderland fought an ultimately successful battle against relegation, with their safety eventually being confirmed with a 3–0 home victory over Everton on 11 May 2016.

 On 4 July 2016, Mannone signed a new two-year contract with Sunderland.

 Reading

 On 19 July 2017, Mannone moved to Reading for a fee of around £2 million. signing a three-year contract.

-On 10 February 2019, Mannone joined Major League Soccer side Minnesota United FC on a one-year loan.
+On 10 February 2019, Mannone joined Major League Soccer side Minnesota United on a one-year loan.
 On 24 October 2019, Mannone was named MLS Goalkeeper of the Year.

 On 31 January 2020, Mannone was loaned out to Danish Superliga club Esbjerg fB for the rest of the season.